 - Use the Font Loading API to reduce the time it takes to acquire necessary fonts

 - HTTPS Security determines if your website is secure via HTTPS or non-secure HTTPS.
 Consider installing an SSL certificate for your website to secure the connection for the user and help Google love your site at the same time.

 - Absence of Intrusive Interstitials – An ad that appears on the page while it is downloading is interstitial.
 Your website needs to be easily accessible with no interstitials to avoid the absence of intrusive interstitials.

-How can MilesWeb will help you prepare for the Google page experience update in February 2022?
+How can MilesWeb will help you prepare for the Google page experience update in?

 MilesWeb hosting is fast, secure, and reliable.
-In lament terms, you need to do for your website to improve page experience for the upcoming update in February 2022.
+In lament terms, you need to do for your website to improve page experience for the upcoming update.